Unboxed-Software/solana-course/content/anchor-cpi.md

 Let’s practice the concepts we’ve gone over in this lesson by building on top of the Movie Review program from previous lessons.

-In this demo we’ll update the program to:
+In this demo we’ll update the program to mint tokens to users when they submit a new movie review.

-- Enable commenting
-- Mint tokens each time a user submits a review or comment

 ### 1. Starter